Expert-elicitation method for non-parametric joint priors using normalizing flows: Methodology

 \paragraph{Selecting Elicitation Techniques} Once the set of target quantities has been selected, we need to determine how to elicit this information from the expert, which requires choosing an appropriate \emph{elicitation technique}.
 While experts can be asked to provide the full distribution of a target quantity (e.g., in the form of a histogram \citep{johnson2010methods}), another common technique is to focus on specific summary statistics \citep{morris2014web}.
 Research on prior elicitation suggests that experts can reasonably be asked to describe a target quantity using proportions, the mode, the median, and generally quantiles \citep{garthwaite2005statistical,stefan2022practical,o2006uncertain}, with quantile-based elicitation techniques being particularly recommended \citep{kadane1998experiences}.
 In contrast, asking about the mean is less advisable when the distribution is skewed \citep{peterson1964mode}, and similarly, querying variances is in general discouraged \citep{garthwaite2005statistical, kadane1998experiences}.
 Furthermore, assessing dependencies between variables is challenging, making the elicitation of joint priors especially difficult \citep{garthwaite2005statistical}.
 Elicitation of correlations in the context of joint priors has been studied among others by \citet{gokhale1982assessment, clemen2000assessing}, and \citet{dickey1985bayesian} as reviewed by \citet{mikkola2023prior}.

-In our elicitation method, we represent an elicitation technique as a function $f_j$ of a target quantity $z_i$.
+In our elicitation method, we represent an elicitation technique as a function $f_j$ for $j=1,\ldots,J$, of a target quantity $z_i$.
 The resulting set of \emph{elicited} target quantities is referred to as \emph{elicited statistics}, ~$\{t_m(\lambda)\}$, where $t_m(\lambda) = f_j(z_i)$ and $m$ refers to the corresponding $i \times j$ combination.
-In the following, we sometimes keep the dependency on $\lambda$ implicit and simply write $t_m$ instead of $t_m(\lambda)$.
+In the following, we sometimes omit the explicit dependence on $\lambda$ and simply write $t_m$ instead of $t_m(\lambda)$.
+Note also that, depending on the elicitation technique employed, $t_m$ may accept either a single value or a set of values as input.
+To illustrate this point more clearly, consider the case in which we elicit expert knowledge about the predictive distribution conditional on a category of a categorical predictor, i.e., $z = y\mid \text{cat}$.
+To elicit this information, we query the expert regarding the $25\%, 50\%$, and $75\%$ quantiles of this predictive distribution.
+Thus, we have $t = \{Q_{25\%}(y\mid \text{cat}), \, Q_{50\%}(y\mid \text{cat}), \, Q_{75\%}(y\mid \text{cat})\}$.